Spring Boot Starter Security

 Adding welcome.jsp

-welcome. jsp is a basic jsp that displays a welcome message.
+is a simple JSP page that displays a welcome message to the user.

 <div class="container">